jakwings/surpass/ReadMe.txt

            password is not echoed back unless option `show' is specified.
            With an existing passfile and option `push' specified, the new password will be prepended to the original passfile instead of rewriting the whole passfile.
-Use option `copy' copy the password to the clipboard.
-Use option `force' to disable user interaction.
+Use option `copy' to copy the pass- word to the clipboard.
+Use option `force' to disable user interac- tion.

      find <pattern> [tree]...
            Search the password store and show a list of passfiles the names of